jmanueltorress/code_ONE/README.md

 # code-ONE
-**These are some of the projects carried out in the OneEducation by Oracle+AluraLatam training.
+**Code & Challenges carried out in the OneEducation by Oracle+AluraLatam training.

 1.-Logic 1: